mkleung/Event-Plugin/README.md

 ### Any decisions you made that weren't straightforward

-- I wasn't totally sure how the user will enter the shortcode on the gutenberg editor
-- Usually in the old editor, I would create a custom button on the tiny mce editor and the user just has to click on the button and the shortcode will be automatically added.
+None

 ### Any unforeseen issues you encountered

-- Creating shortcode buttons on the previous TinyMCE editor used to be straightforward but with the new Gutenburg editor, it is more challenging to add a button that adds the shortcode automatically.
+- Under the old editor, I am able to quickly create a custom button on the editor which allows the user to quickly add shortcodes automatically.
+The new Gutenburg block editor makes this hard.

 ### Any items left unfinished, and/or a wishlist for improvements

-Wishlists
+**Wishlists**
-- [ ] Add a button to the Gutenburg editor that when clicked, will add the shortcode automatically.
-Currently user has to add shortcode block and type in "list-events" shortcode manually
+- [ ] Add a button into the Gutenburg editor that when clicked, will add the shortcode automatically.
+Currently user has to add a block and type in the shortcode manually
 - [x] Save date entered into metabox as unix timestamp instead of string (to enable sorting)
 - [ ] Add validation for date end (End date must be after start day)
-- [ ] Add feature where deleting the plugin will delete all metavalues and posts related to the Events plugin
+- [ ] Add a feature where deleting the whole plugin will delete all the metavalues and posts related to the Events plugin
+- [ ] Add attributes to the shortcode like sortby